weepower/wee/README.md

 ## What does that mean?

 Wee is a carefully crafted framework built to construct complex web projects.
 It bundles many of the components developers need to architect and produce responsive, interactive websites and apps.
-True to its name, Wee does this all without a lot of bloat.
+True to its name, Wee does this all with a tiny footprint.

-#### Wee's features include:
+#### Features include:

-Mobile first CSS framework with reset, foundation, and LESS mixin library
+Mobile-first CSS framework with reset, base, and LESS mixin library

 * **Central configuration** for setting every component of your brand's baseline
 * **Feature toggling** for major components to keep your output minimal
 * **Baseline print styling** to format printed pages (optional)
 * **Structured breakpoints** for your responsive projects to keep you organized
-* **Legacy handling** for IE8 to make sure it all works, along with a media query fallback
+* **Legacy handling** for IE8 to make sure everything works, along with a media query fallback

 JavaScript toolset to build scalable, well-organized browser functionality

 * **Foundation** of utilities, helpers, and module structure
-* **Routing library** to flexibly associate paths to functions
+* **Routing library** to flexibly associate paths to actions
 * **Event binding** to attach functionality to elements
 * **Resource loading** for JavaScript, CSS, and images along with callbacks
 * **Data request and binding** functions
 * **Breakpoint watching** system for efficient media query callbacks
-* **Testing helpers** for responsive interfaces and image placeholders
+* **Testing helpers** for responsive toolbar and image placeholders
-* **Polyfill support** for input placeholders and retina images using srcset
+* **Polyfill support** for input placeholders and conditional images using srcset
 * **Sourcemap output** when building your project with Grunt
 * **Legacy fallback** to patch SVG and REM support in IE8

-Structure baseline of markup, icons, and files to serve as a project roadmap Optional Grunt build process configured through a simple JSON file to compile, optimize, and minify your source
+Structure baseline of markup, icons, and files to serve as a frontend roadmap Optional Grunt build process configured through a simple JSON file to compile, optimize, and minify your source

 ## Quick Start